 According to an Investment News report, industry lobbyists are now expecting a quick response from the seemingly “business first” Trump administration to delay this investment advice rule.
 They expect the Fiduciary rule to be one of the first targets of the new administration.
 This delay could come in the form of a directive to agency heads to review and delay regulations that are not operational.

 There are two courses that are expected: the Trump administration may issue an order to delay the implementation of the fiduciary rule and have another regulation, an “interim rule” in its place.
 Or they could propose a delay but this would be tricky because for a rule that technically became effective last June, the administration is legally obligated under the Administrative Procedure Act to go through a public notice and comment period.

-The proponents of the fiduciary rule are anxious in the new political climate because thy strongly believe that this rule will benefit and protect middle-class individuals and retirees from high fees that ultimately erode the value of their savings.
+The proponents of the fiduciary rule are anxious in the new political climate because they strongly believe that this rule will benefit and protect middle-class individuals and retirees from high fees that ultimately erode the value of their savings.
 The fiduciary rule was expected to shake up the Securities industry by holding brokers and brokerage houses accountable.
-Either way it is expected that there will be quick action from this administration on this piece of investor protection regulation.
+Either way, it is expected that there will be quick action from this administration on this piece of investor protection regulation.